Models for the Electric Dipole Moment and Anomalous Magnetic Moment of the Tau Lepton: Model setup

 which also affects the dipole operators.
 The final results for the tau $g-2$ and EDM are then given by

 It is useful that $\sin \theta_{\tau}$ and $\cos \theta_{\tau}$ can be determined by $\mathcal{F}_{\rm mdl}$ as

 To obtain only the desired terms in the model, we impose three discrete $Z_2$ symmetries: $L_{\tau}$, $X$ and $S_a$.
 The last one, $S_a$, plays a role to forbid the tree-level tau Yukawa coupling and is softly broken by the terms in Eq.~\eqref{eq:commonVscl}.
 On the other hand, $L_{\tau}$ and $X$ which are associated with the tau number and the exotic number, respectively, allow appropriate Yukawa terms with exotic particles and the tau lepton exclusively.
 The $L_{\tau}$ symmetry forbids lepton-flavor violating (LFV) processes associated with $\tau$ decays, e.g., $\tau \to \ell_i \gamma$ and $\tau \to \ell_i \bar{\ell_j} \ell_k$ with $\ell_{i, j, k} = e, \mu$.
 Since the left-handed doublet lepton $L^{\tau}_L$ is charged under $L_{\tau}$, it is problematic to reproduce the observed neutrino mixing angles.
-Therefore, for the neutrino sector, we need an extension of the model, as discussed in ref.~\cite{Khaw:2022qxh}.
+Therefore, for the neutrino sector, we need an extension of the model, as discussed in ref.~\cite{Khaw:2022qxh}\footnote{Recently, the authors in ref.~\cite{Giarnetti:2025idu} explored models with global $U(2)_F$ symmetry in the context of proper neutrino observables as well as LFV and lepton anomalous magnetic moments.}.
 In the present paper, we expect that this extension does not give a relevant effect on our numerical analyses.